I'm Not Alone (album)

 I'm Not Alone is the fifth studio album by American recording artist Keith Martin.
-His second Filipino album, it was released on 14 March 2005 by EMI.
+It was his second Filipino album and was released on 14 March 2005 by EMI.

-The song "I Don't Wanna Think About It", written and produced by Shawn Stockman, was released as its first single.
+The song "I Don't Wanna Think About It", written and produced by Shawn Stockman, was released as the album's first single.
 The song was previously recorded by Japanese singer Yuki Koyanagi on her album Intimacy.
-"Now and Forever" is a cover of the Richard Marx song.
+"Now and Forever" is a cover of the song by Richard Marx.